Updated August 16, 2023

 - We will get the below output as follows.

-- As we can see that in the second row we have a negative number by using the ABS function we have converted negative number to positive number and the positive number remains unchanged.
+- As we see in the second row, we have a negative number; using the ABS function, we have converted a negative number to a positive number, and the positive number remains unchanged.

 Excel Absolute Value – Example #2

 In this example, we will see how the ABS function works using SUM.
 Consider the below example, which has product-wise sales figure for three months.

 The above screenshot shows that the grand total has been calculated using the SUM formula.

 Let us use the ABS function to check for the final grand value by following the steps below.